 Hey Friends!
 Hope you are doing well.
-Today, I am going to discuss the details on the Introduction to Arduino Pro Mini.
-This is a microcontroller board developed by Arduino.cc and is based on Atmega328.
-It carries out almost same functions as other Arduino boards, however, it is different from Arduino Uno in terms of PCB layout, size, voltage regulation, and clock speed.
+Today, I am going to give you a detailed Introduction to Arduino Pro Mini.
+It's a microcontroller board developed by Arduino.cc and is based on the Atmega328 microcontroller.

-Arduino boards play a vital role in the development of the embedded systems and other electronic projects.
-These boards were developed with the intention of providing easy hardware and software combination that give a quick pathway to people with no technical background so they get a hands-on experience with the boards.
-These boards come with everything required to develop the projects that have any connection with automation.
+Arduino boards are mainly used for the development of automation, robotics, embedded systems and other electronics projects.
+These boards were developed with the intention of providing easy hardware and software combination that gives a quick pathway to people with no technical background.

 Introduction to Arduino Pro Mini

-- Arduino Pro Mini is a microcontroller board developed by Arduino.cc and comes with Atmega328 microcontroller incorporated inside the board.
+- Arduino Pro Mini is a compact, small-sized & application-type microcontroller board, developed by Arduino.cc and comes with an Atmega328 microcontroller incorporated on the board.

-- This board comes with 14 digital I/O out of which 6 pins are used for providing PWM output.
-There are 8 analog pins available on the board.
+- This board comes with 14 Digital I/O Pins, out of which 6 pins are used for providing PWM output.

 - There is only one voltage regulator incorporated on the board i.e 3.3V or 5V based on the version of the board.

-- Following figure shows the specifications of the board.
+- The following figure shows the specifications of the board.

 Arduino Pro Mini Pinout